 In what cases does parentage have to be established in court?

 In cases where two individuals are married, paternity is typically assumed.
 The husband of the woman is presumed to be the legal father unless a paternity test is requested.
 Parentage most typically needs to be established in court in the case of unmarried parents.
 In these cases, a child will not have a legal father until parentage is established by way of a Declaration of Paternity.

 Will the judge consider the children’s wishes during the custody hearing?

 In Arizona, there is no specified age when the judge will be required to give heed to a child’s preferences in a custody hearing.
-However, the law does require the court to give “due weight” to a child’s preference, if the child is “of sufficient age,” and new reforms to the law have added that a child of 14 years of age can directly address the court regarding their wishes pertaining to visitation and custody.
+However, the law does require the court to give “due weight” to a child’s preference if the child is “of sufficient age.”
+New reforms to the law have added that a child of 14 years of age can directly address the court regarding their wishes pertaining to visitation and custody.
 The ultimate decision lies with the court regarding how much weight will be given to the child’s wishes and whether their wishes are in their best interest.

 How long does a divorce take in Arizona?

 Because no two couples are alike, it is almost impossible to correctly predict how long your divorce will take.
 The law does provide that a divorce cannot be legally finalized any earlier than six months from the date the petition was served.
 Factors that may lead to an even longer divorce proceeding include child custody, visitation, division of property, and child/spousal support.

 Is there a faster way to obtain a divorce than a regular dissolution?